-- 3.1 List of information - 3.1.1 The following information shall be supplied, as necessary, to an aeronautical information services unit: - information on meteorological service for air navigation, intended for inclusion in the aeronautical information publication(s) concerned; Note.
-Details of this information are given in the Procedures for Air Navigation Services Aeronautical Information Management (PANS-AIM, Doc 10066), Appendix 3, Part 1, GEN 3.5 and Part 3, AD 2.2, 2.11, 3.2 and 3.11. - b) information necessary for the preparation of NOTAM or ASHTAM including, in particular, information on: - 1. the establishment, withdrawal and significant changes in operation of aeronautical meteorological services.
-This information is required to be provided to the aeronautical information services unit sufficiently in advance of the effective date to permit issuance of NOTAM in compliance with MCAR 15, Chapter 6.3.2.2 and 6.3.2.3; - 2.
-(Reserved)
+- 3.1 List of information - 3.1.1 The following information shall be supplied, as necessary, to an aeronautical information services unit: - a) information on meteorological service for air navigation, intended for inclusion in the aeronautical information publication(s) concerned;

+Note. - Details of this information are given in the Procedures for Air Navigation Services - Aeronautical Information Management (PANS-AIM, Doc 10066), Appendix 3, Part 1, GEN 3.5 and Part 3, AD 2.2, 2.11, 3.2 and 3.11.

+- b) information necessary for the preparation of NOTAM or ASHTAM including, in particular, information on: - 1. the establishment, withdrawal and significant changes in operation of aeronautical meteorological services.
+This information is required to be provided to the aeronautical information services unit sufficiently in advance of the effective date to permit issuance of NOTAM in compliance with MCAR 15, Chapter 6.3.2.2 and 6.3.2.3; - 2. the occurrence of volcanic activity; and - Note.
+The specific information required is given in Chapter 3, 3.3.2 and Chapter 4, 4.8.